-The Company and its domestic subsidiaries adopt a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
+The Company adopts a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
 Under the Labor Pension Act, the Group will make monthly contributions of no less than 6% of the employees' monthly wages to the employees' individual pension accounts.
 The Group has made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.